sofiecollin/data-engineering-demo/README.md

 This repository contains an application for a simple Trivia game.
 ![Alt text](src/Assets/trivia_app.png)

-Th rpoject examplifies a simple ETL process of fetching data from an API, transforming it and loading it to a database.
+The project examplifies a simple ETL process of fetching data from an API, transforming it and loading it to a database.
 The data is then utilized in a simple Trivia game, displayed in a Streamlit app.

 # Installation